 "Election and Term of Senior Vice President; Rotation.
 The Senior Vice President shall be elected as stated in Section 8.5 to serve one year as Senior Vice President and the succeeding year (and until a successor takes office) as President-elect.
-For terms beginning in even-numbered years, the Senior Vice President shall be a member of an Affiliated Local Bar Association in Region One whose principal office is in Region One.
-For terms beginning in even-numbered years, the President-elect shall be a member of an Affiliated Local Bar Association in a Region other than Region One whose principal office is in that Region, which Region shall be, for the term beginning in 2022, Region Six and which shall be, in succeeding even-numbered years, the next Region (other than Region One) in numerical order, respectively."
+The Senior Vice President position shall be open to any member of an Affiliated Local Bar Association, every year, beginning in 2024.
+No Region shall have a member elected two years consecutively.